allicodi/drotr/README.md

 Covariates used in decision rule:  W1
 ```

 Alternatively, nuisance models could be pre-fit for a given set of covariates `W`.
+The `validRows` argument must be used to pass fold assignments through from step to step.

-This is helpful for cycling through multiple potential decision rules (multiple sets of `Z`).
+Pre-fitting nuisance models may be helpful when cycling through multiple potential decision rules (multiple sets of `Z`).

 ```R